 University Arts Women's Club;

-National Council of Women (Toronto branch); and
+National Council of Women (Toronto and Ontario branches); and

 The University of Toronto Canadian Perspectives Lecture Series.